MathisJANKOVIC/python-cli-menu/README.md

-# Console-GUI-Menu
+# py-console-menu

-Console GUI Menu is Python module for Windows that allows you to easilly create custom graphical user interface menu in the console.
-Customize the title, options, cursor color and initial cursor position.
+py-console-menu is Python module for Windows that allows you to easilly create custom a pretty graphical user interface menu in the console.
+Customize the title, options, cursor color, title and options text color and much more.
 Use arrows keys to navigate through the menu and enter key to select an option.

 ![menu screen](/screen_menu.png)